 Notice how the number of results increased.
 Both methods of limiting to nurse authors work, but the latter may be more effective in many cases.
 Tip: Try using both methods to cover all the bases and be sure to look at the full text article or PDF to verify the authors' credentials.

 |M)||Add a row.
 Then type systematic review on the fourth line.
 Change the field on the right hand side to PT Publication Type.
 On the left hand side, change the Boolean operator to NOT.
 A systematic review is an analysis of previously conducted studies done by other researchers rather than an original research study conducted by the author.
 This method is a good way to filter out systematic reviews from your results).|

-Also, this article is listed as Research.
+Also, this article is listed as Research under Publication Type.
 In many cases, if an article is a systematic review, it would be tagged as such in this field.
 Remember that there may be systematic reviews in CINAHL that are not tagged yet in the publication type field, so always make sure to read the abstract!

 Review the Journal Subset Field to see if the article is peer reviewed or written in a nursing journal.